 Section 14.
 Publication of Findings to Non-Members

 Section 15.
-Mandate of the Professional Standards Committee
+Mandate of the Best Practices Committee

-1. The professional standards committee is charged with the ongoing process of establishing ethical standards for the IAMERS members.
+- The Best Practices committee is charged with the ongoing process of establishing ethical standards for the IAMERS members.
 This does not preclude the ethics committee from continuing to establish procedural policies and standards.

-4. Members are encouraged to submit to the professional standards committee suggestions of areas in which statement of ethical standards should be established and/or clarified.
+- Members are encouraged to submit to the Best Practices Committee suggestions of areas in which statement of ethical standards should be established and/or clarified.
 The professional standards committee will review each request and make its own determination as to whether or not a policy statement should be developed or proposed.

-5. The professional standards committee shall be responsible for informing members about ethics committee findings in such a way as to provide guidance to members.
-Through the thoughtful explanation and illustration of ethics committee findings, the professional standards committee will work to educate and raise the awareness of members to the application of the code.
+- The Best Practices committee shall be responsible for informing members about ethics committee findings in such a way as to provide guidance to members.
+Through the thoughtful explanation and illustration of ethics committee findings, the Best Practices standards committee will work to educate and raise the awareness of members to the application of the code.

 COMPLAINT FORM